francois-berder/MotorController/README.md

 ### Firmware description

 When the PIC starts running, it computes the neutral position.
 This takes a few seconds as it computes the average of 72 to 96 entries.
 During these moments, do **not** touch your radio.
 The LED will be blinking fast during this operation.
-Once this is finished, the PIC turns on the LED.
+Once this is finished, the PIC flashes the LED every 2-3 seconds.

 The PIC will reset if:
    - no data was received for one second (watchdog resets PIC)